MarioVilas/git-mirror/README.md

 - There is no import command yet: `export.sh` records what you have, but recreating a library elsewhere from a manifest is still manual.
 You create the repositories yourself with `git clone`.
+- **The manifest records repositories, not the library.** A TSV is one row per repository, so there is nowhere to put anything that is not a per-repository
+  field: the directory structure you chose, and any notes you keep about what the repositories are and why you cloned them.
+Restoring from `mirrors.tsv` gets the code back and loses the filing system. *TODO: an export mode that writes an archive — the manifest plus each directory's `README.md`, paths intact — so a library can be moved or backed up whole.
+Deliberately not the
+  default: the flat TSV is the thing you commit and diff.*

 ## Welp, I shot myself in the foot